ALA Beta Phi Mu Award

 How to Apply

 The annual award, consists of $1,000 and a Citation of Achievement.
 Guidelines and application forms are available on the ALA web site.

-CHICAGO – Dr. Beth M. Paskoff, director, Louisiana State University School of Library and Information Science, Baton Rouge, La., is the 2014 recipient of the Beta Phi Mu Award.
-This award is given annually to a library school faculty member or to an individual for distinguished service to education for librarianship and consists of a 24 K gold-framed citation and $1,000 contributed by Beta Phi Mu, the library and information studies honor society.
+Dr. Beverly P. Lynch, professor, Department of Information Studies, University of California, Los Angeles (UCLA) is the 2015 recipient of Beta Phi Mu Award. .
+This award is given annually to a library school faculty member or to an individual for distinguished service to education for librarianship and consists of a gold-framed citation and $1,000 contributed by Beta Phi Mu, the library and information studies honor society.

-The ALA Beta Phi Mu Award was presented on Sunday, June 29, at the ALA Annual Conference in Las Vegas.
+The ALA Beta Phi Mu award will be presented on Sunday, June 28th, at the ALA Annual Conference in San Francisco.

 For more details please visit ALA Press Release, May 12, 2015.